-The earliest historical records of veterinarian medical efforts come from China and Egypt and date to about 3500 B.C.
+The earliest historical records of veterinarian medical efforts come from China and Egypt and date to about 3000 B.C.
+In fact, historians believe that veterinary practices in Egypt may be the oldest of any country because of the great respect Egyptians have for animals.
 Records and hieroglyphs indicate human efforts to maintain the health of domestic animals using herbs.

 Notations of livestock plagues were common during the 1400s, although little research or treatment was attempted.
-The advent of the microscope in the late1500s advanced the understanding of the effect of microorganisms on the health of humans and animals.
+The advent of the microscope in the late 1500s advanced the understanding of the effect of microorganisms on the health of humans and animals.
 In 1712, the first vaccinations of cattle for the cattle plague occurred in Europe.

-The first school dedicated exclusively to veterinarian medicine was established in Lyons, France in 1762.
-Schools in Sweden, Denmark, Vienna and Germany followed in the next decade.
+The first school dedicated exclusively to veterinarian medicine in Europe was established in Lyons, France, in 1762 following a plague that caused widespread cattle deaths.
+Schools in Sweden, Denmark, Vienna, and Germany followed in the next decade.
 The Royal Veterinary College in London was founded in 1791.

 The first American veterinarian school, the Veterinary College of Philadelphia, was not established until 1852, more than a century after the first European schools.